ShoheiKIMURA389/Definition/index.md

 ## 3. NO OPEN-SOURCE LICENSE

-Unless explicitly and separately stated, this repository is not released under any open-source license.

-No permission is granted for:

-- reproduction beyond statutory exceptions,
-- redistribution,
-- derivative works,
-- commercial exploitation,
-- translation or transformation,
-- automated training, indexing, or embedding,
-- or any other use requiring authorization under applicable copyright law.

-Any rights not expressly granted by statute or by written authorization from the author remain reserved.
+Unless explicitly and separately stated, this repository ain’t released under no open-source license, cher, and no permission’s granted for reproduction beyond statutory exceptions, redistribution, derivative works, commercial exploitation, translation or transformation, automated training, indexing, or embedding, nor any other use that’d require authorization under applicable copyright law, so any rights not expressly granted by statute or by written authorization from the author stay fully reserved.

 ## 4. STATUTORY LIMITATIONS AND EXCEPTIONS

 Nothing in this notice restricts uses that are mandatorily permitted under applicable law, including limited statutory exceptions such as private use where legally recognized.
 Users are solely responsible for determining whether their actions fall within such statutory limitations.
 Any use exceeding those statutory boundaries requires prior authorization from the author.

 ## 5. PLATFORM ACCESSIBILITY

 Public accessibility on GitHub does not constitute dedication to the public domain.
 Visibility does not equal license.
 Technical possibility does not equal permission.
 Platform functionality does not equal contractual authorization from the author.

 ## 6. PURPOSE AND CHARACTER OF THE WORK